Chymyst/chymyst-core/README.md

 [![Build Status](https://travis-ci.org/winitzki/joinrun-scala.svg?branch=master)](https://travis-ci.org/winitzki/joinrun-scala)

 # `JoinRun` - a new implementation of Join Calculus in Scala
-Join Calculus (JC) is a paradigm for purely functional concurrency.
+Join Calculus (JC) is a paradigm for concurrency in functional programming.
 It has the same expressive power as CSP ( [Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) ) or [the Actor model](https://en.wikipedia.org/wiki/Actor_model).

 `JoinRun` embeds Join Calculus as a domain-specific language in Scala.